Turkey meat vs. Ham — Health Impact and Nutrition Comparison

 Diabetes and obesity

 The difference between turkey meat and ham is that turkey meat is fresh meat, whereas ham is processed cured meat.
 The levels of sodium and nitrates are higher in processed meat compared to fresh meat.
-All these have a factor in diabetes and obesity.
+All these factors contribute to diabetes and obesity.
 However, in moderation and in lower quantities, they shouldn't cause health problems for healthy individuals.
 Data shows that replacing the protein source in diets with fresh white meat reduces the risks of developing type 2 diabetes, metabolic disorders, and obesity.
 When it comes to diabetes and obesity, turkey meat is a better option (5)(6)(7).

 Cancer